firmwaremodules/iotfirmware/xively/grove/msp432/README.md

 For channels that offer a range of values, i.e. Rotary, Moisture, Light, Sound, Temperature, Humidity, Ranger, Display, use a slider to visualize the data.

-For channels that offer one of two states
+For channels that offer one of two states, i.e.
 Motion, Relay, Button S1, Button S2, Green LED, Blue LED, Red LED, use a toggle.

 The buzzer channel works with strings and cannot be visualized.